-Grilled Pork Chops with Cherry Ancho Chili Sauce is so quick and easy, and has become one of our favorite white meat grill recipes, and we hope you add it to your repertoire too.
+Grilled Pork Chops with Raspberry Peach Chipotle Sauce is so quick and easy, and has become one of our favorite white meat grill recipes, and we hope you add it to your repertoire too.
 Summer is at its peak, and I hope you’ve been honing your grilling skills.
 There’s nothing wrong with sizzling thick steaks, but remember, cooking is all about pushing your boundaries and trying new things.
 That’s why today we’re grilling pork chops with plums, lemons, and halloumi cheese.
 I know it sounds delicious, and trust me, it tastes even better.
 It’s a looker too.

 Hello my friends.
 How’s that grilling going?
 This has been quite a unique summer.
 For us, it has been all about not cooking the same dishes twice.
 We have been experimenting grilling other foods besides beef like salmon, pork chops, lamb, etc… If you are like Geoffrey and I, and love to grill, you probably don’t work with pork chops enough, but hopefully this recipe will change all that.